PiotrSliwa/SOLIDTutorial/SOLIDTutorial_Cpp.md

 }
 ```

 The implemented solution is quick and surely simple.
 However, it makes the function do more than only what its name suggests - now, not only it sends a message, but also validates whether the message shall be sent at all.
 Therefore, the name is incorrect and worse - the function itself has become highly error-prone.
 When someone uses it to send a message, (s)he can never be sure that it will be sent whatsoever.
 Sometimes a message may be supposed to be sent even if `type` field is `NOT_SUPPORTED`.
-What if someone whould want to send the not upoorted message to a special, logger port:
+What if someone wanted to send the not upoorted message to a special, logger port:

 ``` C++
 void send(const Message& message, Port& port)